Data Mesh: a Systematic Gray Literature Review: RQ1. What is Data Mesh

-\paragraph{ID2.2.
-Responsibilities.} We identified two key responsibilities for domain teams: building and maintaining data products and carrying out governance activities at the domain level.
-Domain teams possess in-depth knowledge about domain data, including potential use cases and consumers of data, and the processes and techniques for maintaining the quality of data.
+\paragraph{Responsibilities.} Zhamak~\cite{S1,S2,dehghani2022data} identified two key responsibilities for domain teams: building and maintaining data products and carrying out governance activities at the domain level.
+The gray literature also mentions similar responsibilities~\cite{S4,S9,S13,S16,S20,S21,S22,S24,S25,S29,S33,S35,S41,S42,S43, S47,S49,S51,S53,S58,S63,S64,S67,S71,S73,S74,S77,S88,S87}.
+Domain teams possess in-depth knowledge about domain data, including potential use cases and consumers of data, as well as the processes and techniques for maintaining data quality.
 Hence, they can determine which domain data assets should be provisioned as data products.
-They can use the tools and services provided by the self-serve data platform to create, manage and serve data products (see \Cref{self-serve}).
+They can use the tools and services the self-serve data platform provides to create, manage, and serve data products (see \Cref{self-serve}).
 Domain teams also carry out governance activities to ensure compliance and conformance of data products to relevant regulations, organizational policies, and standards (see \Cref{governance}).